fortis/iso-currency/README.md

 ## Use

-Don't type currency codes as strings, instead it's better to use constants from auto generated CurrencyCode class as it's always up-to-date with currency-iso.org and prevents you making typos.
+Don't type currency codes as strings, instead it's better to use constants from auto generated CurrencyCode class as it's always up-to-date with currency-iso.org and helps you avoid typos.
 For example, use `CurrencyCode::USD` instead of `'USD'`.
-Autocomplete will make it a little easier.
+Autocomplete will make it easier.

 Also you can create new currency object with Currency class and autocomplete: `new Currency::USD()`.